CD-RW

-CD-RW (Compact Disc-Rewritable) is a digital optical disc storage format introduced in 1997.
+CD-RW (Compact Disc-Rewritable) is a digital optical disc storage format introduced by Ricoh in 1997.
 A CD-RW compact disc (CD-RWs) can be written, read, erased, and re-written.

 CD-RWs, as opposed to CDs, require specialized readers that have sensitive laser optics.
 Consequently, CD-RWs cannot be read in many CD readers built prior to the introduction of CD-RW.
 CD-ROM drives with a "MultiRead" certification are compatible.